XiaoLi0614/xiaoli.github.io/index.md

 **Reconﬁgurable Clustered Byzantine Replication**: We design reconfiguration protocols for SMR across multiple clusters.
 We formally prove the safety and liveness properties of the reconfigurable clustered Byzantine replication and implement this framework for both HotStuff and BFT-Smart.
 Our experiment results show that clustered BFT SMR provides high throughput and low latency with dynamic membership.

-**Open Heterogeneous Quorum Systems**:  We present **reconfiguration protocols** for heterogeneous quorum systems(HQS) in order to enable open membership for permissionless blockchains.
+**Reconfigurable Heterogeneous Quorum Systems**:  We present **reconfiguration protocols** for heterogeneous quorum systems(HQS) in order to enable open membership for permissionless blockchains.
 We also presents trade-offs for the properties that reconfigurations can preserve, and accordingly, presents reconfiguration protocols and proves their correctness.
 We further present a **graph characterization of HQS**, and its application for reconfiguration optimization.
 Our results are available on arXiv now: [Open](https://arxiv.org/abs/2304.02156)

 ## Previous Projects